technologies-of-history/course/schedule.md

 - Barbara E. Mundy, “Mesoamerican Cartography,”from _The History of Cartography, Vol. II_ (Chicago, 1998), 183–240.
 [Available on D2L]

 ### Digital Assignments
-- Explore the [Agas Map](https://mapoflondon.uvic.ca/agas.htm), and compare the spatial representation of that city to the Nahuatl Maps of the [Mapas Project](https://mapas.uoregon.edu/content/welcome-mapas-project), paying close attention to the [Oztoticpac Lands Map](https://mapas.uoregon.edu/oztoc)
+- Explore the various Mesoamerican maps collected and annotated as part of the [Mapas Project](https://mapas.uoregon.edu/content/welcome-mapas-project), paying close attention to the [Oztoticpac Lands Map](https://mapas.uoregon.edu/oztoc)
 - Play around with [StoryMap](https://storymap.knightlab.com), a digital map and storytelling tool created by the Knightlab at Northwestern University

 **Digital Tools 3 Assignment due Friday by 11:59 pm**